 The Trust has taken a particular interest in supporting and promoting new knowledge in areas that other organisations find difficult to support in spite of their obvious scientific promise.
 For example, the Trust supports the work of scientists at Imperial College who are exploring the potential medicinal uses of several banned drugs to treat terrible psychiatric disorders.
 Research to understand the effects of such drugs has been prohibited for many decades, and is still heavily restricted, making the work very costly and slow, and also taboo for many traditional research funds.
 Meanwhile millions of people are taking these substances illegally with little understanding of their effects.

-Without the Royal Charter, and the legal mechanisms to encourage media outlets to join regulators which comply with the Royal Charter, those subject to false and intrusive publications can find themselves with nowhere to go, because they know that by taking legal action they expose themselves to enormous costs risks.
-Under the Royal Charter, amongst other requirements, a news publisher must provide a low-cost arbitration service so that people can challenge them without being ruined.
-This also protects news publishers who publish things that very wealthy people or organisations would rather they did not, because it prevents those very rich people from being able to threaten a newspaper with legal actions, which even when the newspaper wins can be ruinously expensive.
+The Royal Charter, and the legal mechanisms to encourage media outlets to join regulators which comply with the Royal Charter, aim to protect the subjects of false and intrusive coverage in the media and to protect news publishers who publish things that very wealthy people or organisations would rather they did not.
+Without it individuals can find themselves with nowhere to go, because they know that by taking legal action they expose themselves to enormous costs even if they win.
+Under the Royal Charter, amongst other requirements, a news publisher must provide a low-cost arbitration service so that people can challenge them without being ruined and equally so that news publishers are protected from threat of legal action, potentially ruinous for them too, by very wealthy people or organisations who seek to contest what has been written.